aido-dev/aido/README.md

   - Top-level `reviewer` chooses provider/model (and optional context checks).
   - `personas` define roles with prompt/tone/style/language to guide faceted notes.
 - The review body contains a clean summary, recommendation, faceted notes, and optional context checks.
-- All code changes are delivered as **inline PR review suggestions** (with “Apply suggestion” buttons) — not in the body.
+- All code changes are delivered as **inline PR review suggestions** (with “Apply suggestion” buttons), thoroughly validated for safety and actionability — not in the body.
 - **Keep it reasonable:** start with **3–5 personas** (e.g., pedagogy, architecture, security, performance, QA).

 **Pre-curated packs:** see `/examples/.github/review/example personas/`